-NIST currently coordinates several quality assurance programs that participants use for various purposes, including compliance with federal regulations.
-Participation in a quality assurance program in conjunction with the use of SRMs has been shown to improve the comparability and precision of data over time, as shown below.
+NIST currently coordinates a number of quality assurance programs that participants use to identify and understand community-wide measurement challenges, improve the accuracy of their measurements, and demonstrate an effort to comply with various regulations.
+These programs offer the opportunity for laboratories to assess their in-house measurements, and participation in a quality assurance program in conjunction with the use of SRMs has been shown to improve the comparability and precision of data over time.

-NIST has established a Dietary Supplement Laboratory Quality Assurance Program (DSQAP) in collaboration with the National Institutes of Health (NIH) Office of Dietary Supplements (ODS).
-Participants measure concentrations of active and/or marker compounds and nutritional and toxic elements in samples distributed by NIST.
-Data are compiled at NIST where they are analyzed for accuracy, precision, and concordance within the community.
-Reports and certificates of completion are sent to participants, and workshops are held to discuss results as well as methodological advancements in the characterization of dietary supplements.
+As part of a revamp of QAPs in 2021, NIST, in collaboration with the National Institutes of Health (NIH) Office of Dietary Supplements (ODS), reestablished the Dietary Supplement Laboratory Quality Assurance Program (DSQAP) to support the measurement needs of the dietary supplement community.
+Participants measure concentrations of nutritional and toxic elements, fat- and water-soluble vitamins, fatty acids, active and/or marker compounds, and contaminants in samples distributed by NIST.
+Participant data is compiled at NIST and analyzed for accuracy, precision, and concordance within the community.
+Reports and certificates of completion are sent to participants.
+Workshops and other presentations will offer opportunities to discuss results as well as methodological advancements in the characterization of dietary supplements.
+Future DSQAP studies may address additional areas such as authenticity, as needs are identified.
+If you have any suggestions for studies or would like more information regarding DSQAP and other NIST QAPs, please send your request to QAPHUB [at] nist.gov ().